Skill Path: Unveiling Language Skills from Circuit Graphs: Inclusive Path

 \section{Inclusive Path}

-we have listed the whole paths for Previous Token Skills, all multi-step paths for the Induction and ICL1 Skills in following, with index of the send circuit, the first receive circuit, the second receive circuit....
-The blue represents the paths involving inclusive paths.
+we have listed all the paths for the previous token skills, all the multi-step paths for the induction and ICL1 skills in the following, with index of the sender component, the first receive component, the second receive component....
+The blue represents the paths that involve inclusive paths.

 \textbf{Previous Token Skill}